Gulf stocks slide on weaker oil and PMI data

 Outside the Gulf, Egypt’s blue-chip index climbed 3.3%, extending gains to a fifth session, as 25 of the 30 constituent stocks moved in positive territory.

-The Egyptian pound weakened to 26.49 to the dollar, marking its biggest one-day move since the central bank allowed it to fall by 14.5% on Oct.
+The Egyptian pound weakened to 26.49 to the dollar, marking its biggest one-day move since the central bank allowed it to fall by 14.5 percent on Oct.
 27, according to Refinitiv Data.

 Comments